Disney's Animated Storybook: Critical reception

 In general, later titles were more negative received than earlier titles.
 The Toy Story title was highlighted with critical acclaim and Ariel's Story Studio was nominated for Computer Edutainment Game of the Year at the first D.I.C.E.
 Awards, losing to Where in Time Is Carmen Sandiego?
 The game also received a Best Educational Software award from DiscoverySchool.com.
 In 1994, Media Station received the 1995 Michigan's Leading Edge Technologies Award for the inventions and applications that the company developed and used in The Lion King, Winnie the Pooh and the Honey Tree, Hunchback, and 101 Dalmatians.
 Upon its release, The Lion King received "Pick of the Year" by Entertainment Weekly.
 It also received the most votes for the 1995 Computer Retail Week in the Best Educational Software category, but it was disqualified for being released before January 1.
 Parents reviewed Winnie the Pooh and the Honey Tree as part of their series entitled The best of 1995: Software.
+Disney's Animated Storybook, Hercules sold more than 40,000 copies within five weeks.

 Gameplay and plot

-Computer Shopper positively compared the series to Living Books' Arthur's Reading Race and the Living Books title The Berenstain Bears Get in a Fight. saying the activities in Disney's Animated Storybook were "purely entertaining".
+Computer Shopper positively compared the series to Living Books' Arthur's Reading Race and The Berenstain Bears Get in a Fight. saying the activities in Disney's Animated Storybook were "purely entertaining".
 Three of the games were featured in The New York Times Guide to the Best Children's Videos.
 Carol S. Holzberg of Computer Shopper said the games paled in comparison to the films they were based on, but felt they were still "excellent" and "engaging".
 Chicago Sun-Times thought it was a "perfect digital playmate".
 FamilyPC's 19 playtesters reviewed the series positively.
 Discovery Education wrote that the games were "fun and creative", and that it would appeal to children aged three to eight.
-The Boston Herald said The Little Mermaid's strong point was in its soundtrack and karaoke activity, as opposed to Anastasia's adventure game mechanics.
+The Boston Herald said Ariel's Story Studio's strong point was in its soundtrack and karaoke activity, as opposed to Anastasia's adventure game mechanics.
 Superkids felt Toy Story had more 'click-and-see-what-happens' objects than any other storybook program they'd seen.
 Superkids praised Hunchback for "combining beautiful animation with a much sanitized version of a classic story".
 The Lion King's gameplay and narrative has been negatively compared to those of the Virgin Interactive game tie-in to the film.
 Chicago Tribune suggested that the 'read' option would be for those who were just learning how to read, while the 'read and play' option could be accessed by those who were more skilled in reading and computers.
-Maev Kennedy from The Guardian thought that Winnie the Pooh and the Honey Tree was tainted by his belief that Disney's Winnie the Pooh franchise loses the multi-layered nature of A A Milne's original book series, describing the game as "slow, unsophisticated, and dull".
+Maev Kennedy from The Guardian thought that Winnie the Pooh and the Honey Tree was tainted by his belief that Disney's Winnie the Pooh franchise loses the multi-layered nature of A. A. Milne's original book series, describing the game as "slow, unsophisticated, and dull".
 AllGame felt that children would stick with their games due to their high replayability, and recommended parents spend their money on the better games in the series.